graphcore/tutorials/feature_examples/tensorflow2/ipu_estimator/README.md

 1) Prepare the TensorFlow environment.

 Install the Poplar SDK.
-Make sure to run the enable.sh scripts and activate a Python 3 virtualenv with the tensorflow-2 wheel from the Poplar SDK installed.
+Make sure to run the enable.sh script for Poplar and activate a Python 3 virtualenv with the tensorflow-2 wheel from the Poplar SDK installed.

 2) Train and test the model: start the selected file as described below.